 It is common for doctors to recommend a urinalysis in pregnancy.
 At the time of your first prenatal visit to the doctor, a urine test may be carried out to substantiate the results of the home pregnancy test and also to detect any probable anomalies.
 You may be required to take periodic urine tests during your subsequent prenatal schedules.

-Why is Urine Test Done at Clinic
+Why Is a Urine Test Done at the Clinic?

 A clinical urine test is commonly done to: